karloscodes/getinfinitymetrics.com/src/pages/docs/subdomain-tracking.md

 Track visitors across multiple subdomains as a unified website experience.
 The Infinity Metrics SDK automatically handles subdomain tracking when the same script is installed on all subdomains.

+**Note**: Subdomain tracking is disabled by default and must be enabled in the website settings through the administration interface.

 ## How It Works

 When you install the same tracking script on multiple subdomains, the SDK automatically: